Skip to content

 Writing for publication is widely understood as a central activity for researchers, and, since their institutions have the same ambition, perhaps the one by which researchers are ultimately judged.
 And all too often it also causes the most significant difficulties, anxieties and disappointments.
 For many researchers, this difficulty is seen as a problem of getting their work onto paper and finding the best mode of expressing their ideas.
 Advice addresses such questions as how to structure your paper or follow style conventions.

-In this session you will be able to discuss your own experiences and aspirations with colleagues who have significant experience within our field, as editors, reviewers and writers.
+In this session participants were able to discuss their own experiences and aspirations with colleagues who have significant experience within our field, as editors, reviewers and writers.

 11:00 Event Introduction